Advance HE’s annual EDI conference 2018 – Call for workshop and paper proposals around our 2018 themes of practice and progress

 Papers will provide a focused opportunity for delegates to formally present on a topic or issue related to the conference theme/s.

-ECU will group these papers into panel sessions around common themes.
+Advance HE will group these papers into panel sessions around common themes.

 Option 3: Panels of papers (group submission)